gbrault/jpjwidgets/README.md

 ## Examples

-* get the current calling url in a python variable
+* get the current calling Notebook url in a python variable
 * get the browser Geo Position (if the user accepts) in a Python variable

 ## Architecture